linode/apl-core/docs/BATS.md

 ## How should I add tests?

-The test files should have the .bats extension, otherwise they will not be executed.
+Test files should have the .bats extension, otherwise they will not be executed.

 ## How should I name the test files?